 Computing replaced ICT in the new 2014 curriculum.
 At Kettlefields Computing is taught as a subject in its own right and as a means to access and enhance other areas of the curriculum.
 All classrooms have an interactive whiteboard to enhance teaching and learning.
 The School uses IPADs, chrome books, laptops, floor robots, digital cameras and video cameras to aid the children’s learning.
 We are connected by broadband to the internet through the county system which has a high level of security to enable children to develop their skills within a safe online environment.

-From September 2016 children have followed the Rising Stars Computing scheme of work which covers a broad range of topics.
+From September 2023 children will follow the Teach Computing scheme of work which covers a broad range of topics.
 Children enhance their skills in digital literacy, programming, understanding technology and E-safety.